 - Business journals

 The secondary data collection methods can also involve quantitative and qualitative techniques.
 Secondary data is easily available and hence, less time-consuming and expensive than primary data.
 However, with the secondary data collection methods, the authenticity of the data gathered cannot be verified.

-The secondary data collection methods can also involve quantitative and qualitative techniques.
+The secondary data collection methods can also involve quantitative and qualitative observation techniques.
 Secondary data is easily available, less time-consuming, and more expensive than primary data.
 However, with the secondary data collection methods, the authenticity of the data gathered cannot be verified.